Kanditr/testing-demo/README.md

 ### Mock Functions

-To test the dependencies from outside without connect to it using mock data

-Replace the real implementation with newly created function and return the expected result of real function
+To test the dependencies from outside without connect to it using mock data, replace the real implementation with newly created function and return the expected result of real function

 ```JS
    db.getCustomerSync = function (customerId) {